symfony/demo/README.md

 -----

 There's no need to configure anything to run the application.
-Just execute this command to start the built-in web server and access the application in your browser at <http://localhost:8000>:
+Just execute this command to run the built-in web server and access the application in your browser at <http://localhost:8000>:

 ```bash